mtlynch/mtlynch.io/content/book-reports/go-programming-blueprints/index.md

 ## What I Disliked

 - Most of the examples focus on highly scalable applications rather than single-server Go applications that I typically write.
-- Overly dependent on heavy Google libraries (e.g., Maps, OAuth, gRPC, AppEngine).
+- The book felt overly dependent on heavy Google libraries (e.g., Google Maps, OAuth, gRPC, AppEngine).
-  - Often got bogged down in minutiae of a particular library rather than the Go-relevant parts of the solution.
+  - Many of the examples went deeply into the minutiae of a particular library rather than the Go-relevant parts of the solution.
 - Recommends several horribly insecure software practices:
   - Advises developers to [use `0777` as the default bitmask](https://github.com/matryer/goblueprints/issues/78) when they don't know what permissions to assign.
   - Fails to protect against directory traversal, leading to an arbitrary write vulnerability in an example application that can [gain remote code execution](https://github.com/matryer/goblueprints/issues/79)